 <omitted text unchanged>

 If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUIRED message, it indicates that the request concerns a DAPS Handover for that DRB, as described in TS 38.300 [8].

+If the Barred UE allowed for emergency call IE is included in the HANDOVER REQUIRED message, the AMF shall consider that the UE is accessing to perform an emergency call while being served by a barred cell.